zhaiyusci/Quick-1D-DVR/README.md

 ## Usage
 Usage: /path/to/quick1ddvr <filename>.inp

-The input file should be a plain text file with format shown in `sample_hcl.inp` `#` is the starting of comments.
+The input file should be a plain text file with format shown in `sample/sample_hcl.inp` `#` is the starting of comments.

+## Interesting features

++ The output `*.plot.txt` file is aims to give a good input file for plotting.
+Use some software like [Veusz](https://veusz.github.io/) it is easy to draw some textbook-like figure, with the wave functions fluctuating around its energy level, localized in the potential well.

+## Troubleshooting

++ If you use the binary, chances are that your get a `Kernel too old` error.
+Please understand that it is your tech guy's responsibility to update the operating system.